 Ask yourself these 2 questions when trying to get to safety:

 If there aren’t any injuries and the car is drivable, police prefer you to move your car off the road.
-If your car isn’t drivable than you don’t have any choice but to let it sit where it is.
+If your car isn’t drivable then you don’t have any choice but to let it sit where it is.
 Don’t try to fix your car or make any type of repairs.

-After moving, or not moving your car, you can decide if its safe to leave the vehicle.
+After moving, or not moving your car, you can decide if it's safe to leave the vehicle.
 If you’re on a highway or busy street you might need to stay inside the vehicle until the police arrive.

 Have you ever had to call 911 before?
 A lot of people are afraid to call 911 because they aren’t sure if a car accident constitutes an emergency.
 You should call 911 anytime you need immediate help or action taken.
 Even if you aren’t hurt, you still need immediate police attention at the scene of the accident.

 Start the call to 911 before you exit your vehicle.
 The driver in the other vehicle may be emotional about the accident, whether it’s their fault or not.
 If the other driver is mad or begins to yell it’s helpful to know the police are already on their way.

 Never engage in any type of argument or discussion about the fault of the accident with the other vehicle.
 Instead, if you do speak to the people in the other car, ask them if they have any injuries.
 If they do have injuries you can let the 911 dispatcher know while you’re still on the line.